lsundal1/charity_events_fe/README.md

 Create events via the "Add New Event" button in the filters section.

 Delete events using the "Delete Event" button on each event card.

+Once you are finished browsing events, you can logout using the dropdown menu in the nav bar.

 We hope you find an inspiring event near you!